CRISES IN THE CAPITALIST SYSTEM

 9. Introduction of New Taxes.

-To increase colonial revenue and compel Africans into the labor market, several new taxes were imposed, including:
+New taxes were imposed, to increase colonial revenue and compel Africans into the labor market,

 • Poll Tax.